gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 ## TL;DR Version

-It was a PITA journey with lots of pitfalls.
-I ended up writing a lot more code than I expected.
+It was a long journey with lots of pitfalls.
+Wrote a lot more code than expected.
 But I finally have a reliably working sensor.

 ## Long Version